 This Cadbury Crunchie fudge is a chocolate lover's dream!
 Made with just 3 simple ingredients, you can make it in the microwave, over the stove or even in the slow cooker.
-This fudge is soft, indulgent and packed full of chocolate honeycomb Crunchie pieces!
+This fudge is soft, indulgent and packed full of chocolate honeycomb pieces!

-I've been slowly adding to my collection of fudge recipes recently, making treats such as Milky Bar fudge, Kinder fudge and Lotus Biscoff fudge.
+If you like chocolate then you're going to absolutely love this Cadbury Crunchie fudge!
+I've been slowly adding to my collection of condensed milk fudge recipes recently, making treats such as M&M fudge, Lotus Biscoff fudge, Smarties fudge and funfetti fudge.
 Since Crunchies are often overlooked in the baking world, I thought I'd show them some love and add them to this fudge!

-This recipe is quick to make with only 3 ingredients and you won't believe how easy it is.
-It's rich, gooey and fudgy, and it has pieces of sweet honeycomb in every bite.
 Whether you're looking for a quick dessert to share with work colleagues, an easy sweet to take to a party, or you simply want to treat yourself to some fudge, this is the recipe for you!
+Let me show you how to make it...

 Ingredients

-Here's what you'll need for this recipe:
+Here's everything you'll need for this recipe:

 - Milk chocolate: I always use milk chocolate for my fudge because it pairs nicely with the milk chocolate on the Crunchies, but you can use semi-sweet chocolate if you prefer.
-Any chocolate will work fine, even the super cheap kind, as long as you melt it slowly enough.
+Any chocolate will work fine, even the super cheap kind, as long as you melt it gently enough.

 Equipment

 - Baking paper: If you don't want your fudge to stick to the tin, make sure to use baking or parchment paper.
-Otherwise, you'll have quite a hard time trying to cut it out and you may cause damage to the tin (if you can't tell, I'm speaking from experience, LOL).
+Otherwise, you'll have quite a hard time trying to cut it out and you may cause damage to the tin (if you can't tell, I'm speaking from experience).

-- Heatproof bowl: Make sure you use a heatproof bowl when heating the ingredients.
+- Heatproof bowl: Make sure you use a heatproof bowl when melting the ingredients.
 You don't want your bowls melting or cracking in the middle of fudge-making!
 Avoid plastic and instead aim to use bowls made from glass or stainless steel that are marked as microwave-safe.

 - Saucepan: You'll need a saucepan to sit your bowl on if you're using the double boiler option to heat the chocolate and condensed milk.
 The bowl should fit snugly on top of the saucepan without touching the water, but with enough space in there for the steam to rise and heat the mixture.

-- Sharp knife: Last but not least you will need a knife that's sharp enough to cut into your fudge once it's set.
+- Sharp knife: Last but not least, you will need a knife that's sharp enough to cut into your fudge once it's set.
 You can cut it into cubes or slices- whatever suits you best.

-How to make Crunchie fudge
+How to make Cadbury Crunchie fudge

 Step 3: Add 450g of milk chocolate and one 397g tin of sweetened condensed milk to a heatproof bowl.